 Next, you want to make sure you practice safety precautions.
 As you are chiseling tiles, it is likely that they will break and shards of tile can fly around the room.

 To prevent any of these shards from hurting you, you want to make sure you wear safety equipment to help.
-These include safety glasses, thick work gloves, and more.
+This include safety goggles, thick work gloves, and more.
 You also should wear a long sleeve shirt and long pants to protect your body.

 Many tiles also include silica dust.
 When you break them, the fine dust that is released can be breathed in and may cause cancer and other health issues.
 To prevent this from happening, you need to wear a mask to avoid dust inhalation.